tanseefshahid/tanseefshahid.github.io/career-strategy.md

 **Climb, don't jump.** People who try to leap directly from $40K to $200K usually fail.
 People who climb in steps usually get there in 3-5 years.

+**PR-in-hand changes this table:** If Track 0 succeeds and PR comes through in 12-24 months, Steps 2 and 3 collapse into a single move.
+PR holder applying to Canadian senior ML roles regularly hits $150-200K base + equity in year 1, with US H-1B-equivalent freedom of movement.
+The step ladder is the contingency plan.
+PR is the express elevator.

 ---

 ## Hard Truths to Remember When Discouraged